What is the 5 5 5 rule on social media

 Common misconception about the 5 5 5 rule

 The 5 5 5 rule in content distribution is often confused with a separate 5 5 5 rule used for engagement boosting, even though the two serve very different purposes on social media.
+Below is a comparison table between these 2 rules:| Feature | 5-5-5 Content Rule | 5-5-5 Engagement Rule |

 | Primary Focus | What you post on your own page. | How you interact with others. |